Free-range

 Word of the Day: Free-range

-Free-range is used to describe animals that are allowed to roam around in a vast, open space and not confined in a small cage.
+Free range describes animals allowed to roam in a vast, open space and not confined in a small cage.

-You’ll see this most often in grocery stores where you can buy free-range eggs and chicken.
+You’ll often see this in grocery stores where you can buy free-range eggs and chicken.

 If you see free-range written on a package, it will usually mean that the food is more expensive because people believe that free-range chickens, for example, are healthier and happier than chickens raised in a cage.